abylaikhanm/abylaikhanm.github.io/_pages/about.md

 Hey — I'm a mechanical engineer with hands-on experience designing, manufacturing, and testing robotic and electromechanical systems.

 My research is on how fish swim, and what that can teach us about three things: building more efficient ship propulsion, generating energy from ocean waves, and understanding how fish swim efficiently in groups.
-Over the last three years I've done this work at Lehigh and at Harvard.
+Over the last three years I've done this work at the [Unsteady Flow Interactions Laboratory](https://wordpress.lehigh.edu/kwm213) at Lehigh with [Dr. Keith Moored](https://engineering.lehigh.edu/faculty/keith-w-moored), and at the [Lauder Laboratory](https://sites.harvard.edu/glauder/) at Harvard with [Dr. George Lauder](https://www.oeb.harvard.edu/people/george-v-lauder).

 Outside the lab, I design carbon-fiber suspension for our [Formula SAE](https://sites.google.com/lehigh.edu/lehighracing) race car, and I led the mechanical design of [OSPREY](https://drive.google.com/file/d/1HFVFsZO4rLd7KPLPyvk-KGtrsIB6pKq9/view), Lehigh's first nanosatellite.
 I also spent a summer at [Aerotargets International](http://www.aerotargets.com/) running wind-tunnel tests on a UAV.